Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

-From the computed phase diagram, we demarcate the single-phase solid solution region of the CE model corresponding to the composition range of $0.05 \le \comp \le 0.25$ where $\comp = \cmean$ and temperature range $1300 \le T \le 1500$ K. The Warren-Cowley SRO parameters for the first three nearest neighbor (NN) shells are shown in \autoref{sro_distribution}.
-We find that the SRO parameters are microstate dependent, and we obtain a distribution of SRO parameter fluctuations about the ensemble average.
+From the computed phase diagram, we demarcate the single-phase solid solution region of the MSCE model corresponding to the composition range of $0.05 \le \comp \le 0.25$, where $\comp = \cmean$ and temperature range $1300 \le T \le 1500$ K. The experimental solidus temperature of Cu-Rh solid solution is in the range of 1433 K to 1543 K for Rh composition between 7-25 at\% \cite{chakrabarti1982cu}.
+The temperature range chosen for the single-phase solid solution falls within the Monte Carlo simulation range, and it is below the maximum experimental solidus temperature within the composition of interest.
+Therefore, the temperature chosen for our computational analysis is experimentally relevant.
+It was observed that the SRO parameters are microstate dependent.
+We thereby obtained a distribution of SRO parameter fluctuations about the ensemble average (Figure S12 of SM).
+We used this distribution to calculate the standard error of the mean.
+We found that sampling $200$ data points to report the ensemble average of $\alpha$ values is adequate, as it keeps the relative standard error within $10\%$ for the first nearest neighbor (NN) SRO parameter.